maroaraujo/w9_backend-project-intercoders-/README.md

 4. SESSIONS ANNOUNCEMENTS.
 Once the volunteer submits, a card will appear on the announcement board.

-5. ALL THE DATA WOULD ERASE.
+5. ALL THE DATA WOULD BE ERASED.
 All the data would be erased on Saturday night ready for the next week's sessions.

 ### Where and when will the meetings take place?